Department of European Studies (KES)

 Research and international cooperation

-The department is a member of several international research networks and is one of the most successful workplaces in the Czech Republic in obtaining research projects of the European Union.
+The department is a member of several international research networks and is one of the most successful workplaces in the Czech Republic in obtaining research projects with the European Union.
 Among the projects funded by the European Commission successfully implemented at the department include CONNEX, TEMPUS, INTER or EULEIT.
 The Department of European Studies is also part of the Euromasters postgraduate program, which is taught jointly at eight European and American universities and aims to develop students' prerequisites for careers in international institutions, diplomacy or research.
 The Department cooperates very closely with several foreign universities - Science Po, Sorbonne, Robert Schuman University of Strasbourg III, University of Cologne, University of Complutense of Madrid and University of Limerick.

 Founder of the Department